lnls-dig/openMMC/README.md

 	./probe/lpclink1-flash.sh firmware.bin LPC1764 0x0000

 ### HPM-Downloader
+> [!WARNING]
-> :warning: **Disclaimer:** Due to [f06f69f](https://github.com/lnls-dig/openMMC/commit/f06f69f978c11bb8e1a2b12e4846e4bd51f757e4), this alternative is deprecated and ipmitool should be used instead, except when updating the OpenMMC application from older versions.
+> **Disclaimer:** Due to [f06f69f](https://github.com/lnls-dig/openMMC/commit/f06f69f978c11bb8e1a2b12e4846e4bd51f757e4), this alternative is deprecated and ipmitool should be used instead, except when updating the OpenMMC application from older versions.

 Another option to program the MMC microcontroler is through [HPM-Downloader](https://github.com/lnls-dig/hpm-downloader).
 First, download and compile the HPM.
 In it's root directory, in order to load the firmware, run